Home » Shower Head Flow Restrictors: Everything You Need to Know

 Encourages Better Respiratory Health

 Flow restrictors can help reduce the amount of steam from the shower head.
-Excessive steam can exacerbate respiratory problems such as asthma and allergies.
-Flow restrictors can help prevent these issues by reducing the amount of steam.

 Saves Water